-The amount of the Service Fee levied shall be:
+The amount of the Service Fee one dollar and fifty cents (\$1.50) per ton of solid waste generated. levied shall be:

-- (a) One dollar and forty-nine cents (\$1.49) per ton of solid waste generated on each residence located within Benton County. - (b) One dollar and forty-nine cents (\$1.49) per ton of solid waste generated or collected through the operation on each business located within Benton County.
+- (a) One dollar and forty-nine cents (\$1.49) per ton of solid waste generated on each residence located within Benton County. - (a)(b) One dollar and forty-nine cents (\$1.49) per ton of solid waste generated or collected through the operation on each business located within Benton County. - (b) However, if weight tickets are not available, the fee shall be calculated on a volume basis at twenty-five cents (25¢) per uncompacted cubic yard or forty-five cents (45¢) per compacted cubic yard.